smiling girl with mug.

 Benefits of a high school diploma

-With more than 65% of jobs requiring at least a high school diploma or equivalent to qualify for employment, having a diploma on your resume can be essential to getting a foot in the door and starting a rewarding career.
+With about 37% of projected job openings at the high school level or equivalent to qualify for employment, having a diploma on your resume can be essential to getting a foot in the door and starting a rewarding career.

+Dontay Long, a Penn Foster High School graduate, shares his experience.
 “I was working dead-end jobs because I didn't have a high school diploma...
 I wasn't getting anywhere.
-I decided not have a high school diploma really set you back.”
+I decided not having a high school diploma really sets you back.”

 Besides being something that can be vital to helping you find jobs you enjoy, having a high school diploma can also impact how much money you can earn.
-In fact, those who do have their diploma can earn as much as 26% per year more than someone who hasn’t completed high school.
+In fact, those who do have their diploma can earn about $10,000 more per year than someone who hasn’t completed high school.

 There are many benefits to having your high school diploma, from gaining a sense of personal achievement to a positive impact on your confidence and career opportunities.